CurveDocs/curve-resources/docs/crvusd/loan-creation.md

 </figure>

-n the upper right-hand side of the screen, there is a toggle for advanced mode.
+In the upper right-hand side of the screen, there is a toggle for advanced mode.

 <figure markdown>